Anthony Davis NBA Playoffs Player Props: Lakers vs. Warriors

-Anthony Davis and his Los Angeles Lakers teammates take on the Golden State Warriors in the 2023 NBA Playoffs, at 8:30 PM ET on Saturday.
+The Los Angeles Lakers, Anthony Davis included, take the court versus the Golden State Warriors at 10:00 PM ET on Monday in the 2023 NBA Playoffs.

-Below we will dive into Davis' stats and trends, helping you make good predictions on prop bets.
+In this article, we look at Davis' available prop bets, providing stats to help you figure out the best wagers to make.

 Anthony Davis Prop Bets vs. the Warriors